 AFS agrees to maintain mutual use GIS files, databases and IT applications and servers for use and access by other agencies.
 AFS will collaborate with other agencies in the development of user requirements, files, databases, and applications.

+AFS agrees to maintain and distribute the following GIS datasets:

+Recorded Lightning Strikes

+Current and historical fires (points and polygons)

+Fire Management Options and Zones

+Fire Heat Detections

+Alaska Wildland Fire Jurisdictions (AKWFJ)

+Current Fire-AKWFJ Breakdown

+The dataset identified above are the authoritative sources for Alaska wildland fire information.

+AFS will maintain a publically available web mapping application that displays information relative to Alaska Wildland fire.
+However, other agencies may use the authoritative datasets to develop similar applications tailored to their specific agency needs.
+AFS will collaborate with other agencies in the development of user requirements, files, databases, and applications.

 Costs for application modifications specific to an agency’s requirements will be determined on a project-by-project basis and billed to that agency as appropriate.

 Any DNR contribution to the Interagency GIS and IT Mapping Application development and support is included as an Annual Fixed Cost.
-This support may include, but is not limited to: Known Sites, Fires, and Integrated Fire Management (IFM) layers, etc. The amount will be evaluated annually and listed in Attachment 1.
+This support may include, but is not limited to: Alaska Known Sites, Fires, and Integrated Fire Management (IFM) layers, etc. The amount will be evaluated annually and listed in Attachment 1.

 Computer-aided Dispatch Systems (CADs)

+WildCad

-Two CADs are currently in use in Alaska.
-The Tongass National Forest does not currently use a CAD, and initiates fires within its protection area directly from FireCode.
+The Alaska Fire Service will be transitioning from FireBeans to WildCad as the CAD for fires in Alaska Fire Service protection zones in 2019.
+Fire occurrence data from the former Fire Beans system will continue to be maintained to feed various systems.
+The Tongass National Forest currently initiates fires within its protection area directly from FireCode; however the Forest expects to transition to WildCad in 2019 or 2020.

-Fire Beans

-The Alaska Fire Service provides and maintains Fire Beans as the CAD for fires in Alaska Fire Service protection zones.

 Integrated Fire Management (IFM)

 DNR will provide and maintain the Integrated Fire Management (IFM) system as the CAD for fires in State and Chugach Forest Service protection.
 The IFM will be operational year-round and seasonal updates will be completed by April 1.
 Jurisdictional Agencies may be provided read-only access as requested.